-Mogadishu along the coast of the Indian Ocean is the Somalian capital, and houses around one-fifth of its people.
-Somali has a population of over 10 million, 60% of whom are estimated to live in the rural areas.
+Mogadishu is the largest city in Somalia with a population of at least 1.7 million.
+Somali has a population of over 10 million, 60% of whom are estimated to live in rural areas.
 The rest of the residents live in the country’s cities and towns.

 Biggest Cities In Somalia